Canto VII Literary Map of Exeter & Devon connection: Westward Ho!; Charles Kingsley, Rudyard Kipling

 whilst nearby, Rose Salterne drinks

-and drowns another day.
+and drowns another desperate day.

 To the north, breathes an underground forest;